annotation/text-fabric/docs/Api/General.md

     In all of the following `L`-functions, if the `otype` parameter is passed, the result is filtered and only nodes with `otype=nodetype` are retained.

-??? caution "Results are tuples, not single notes"
+??? caution "Results of the `L.` functions are tuples, not single nodes"
       Even if an `L`-function returns a single node, it is packed in a *tuple*.
       So to get the node itself, you have to dereference the tuple: